apache/skywalking-website/content/events/welcome-gui-cao-as-new-committer/index.md

 At Dec.
 4th, 2020, the project management committee(PMC) passed the proposal of promoting him as a new committer.
 He has accepted the invitation at the same day.

-Welcome Gui Gao join the committer team.
+Welcome Gui Cao join the committer team.

 [1] https://github.com/apache/skywalking/commits?author=zifeihan